Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 Contract example - Joe’s story

 Joe is a self-employed carpet-fitter.
 He fitted a customer’s entire house, and she said she was happy with the work, so he sent her his invoice.
 She didn’t pay, so he chased it up by email and then phone.
 When he finally spoke to her she said that he had damaged the paintwork.
 He knew he hadn’t, he had pictures of the installation on his phone.
 She wanted him to accept £400 less for the job.
 He refused, and said he expected the full amount.
 She then didn’t pay anything, not even the reduced amount she’d offered, so he decided to sue for the whole amount of his invoice.

 When you sue, it is your job to prove your claim, so you have to produce all the evidence to support it.

-You will need evidence about liability, that is proving that the problem is the defendant’s fault, and also evidence about quantum – the value.
+You will need evidence about liability, that is proving that the problem is the defendant’s fault, and also evidence about quantum – the value of your claim.

 If your claim is for breach of contract, you will also need to have evidence to show how the contract came about, what it was for, and how it was broken (breached) and how much the claim is worth.

 In Joe’s case the evidence he needs might include his estimate for the work, something to show that the customer accepted the estimate, the photographs he took showing the fitted carpet with no damage to the paintwork, a copy of his invoice and his email chasing the payment.